Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 The `AlphaTabs` component has been renamed to `Tabs`.

-⚠️ Important: This migration can only be run after migrating usage of the existing `Tabs` component to `LegacyTabs`! ⚠️
+⚠️ **Important**: This migration can only be run **after** migrating usage of the existing `Tabs` component to `LegacyTabs`! ⚠️

 We are planning on deprecating and removing the existing `Tabs` component in favor of the new `AlphaTabs` component with updated designs. `AlphaTabs` has been available since v10.39.0 of `@shopify/polaris`.
 If there are any existing instances of `Tabs` in the codebase, migrations to rename `Tabs` to `LegacyTabs` **must be run first** before migrations to rename `AlphaTabs` to `Tabs`.
-The API for these two compononents are incompatible and will cause errors.
+The API for these two components are incompatible and will cause errors unless migrations are run in the correct order.

 To rename `AlphaTabs` to `Tabs`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration.